Spooksan/webapp_game/README.md

 The objective is that, everytime the page loads, it picks 6 random color and then it assigns each one a color to one of the divs.
 First we introduce the code without the randomised part.
 We add eventlistner click and use a if-else logic to see if the pickedColor = colorDisplay.

+Part 2
+Changing the behaviour when we click the right and wrong answer

+HTML
+we created a seperate div with id message

+CSS
+we just made all the lines in span turn white.

+JS
+var pickedColor is changed to pcikColor and then we just define it with function we call the id message using Query selector and then assigns a JS var called messageDisplay. if-else logic to print correct and try again features. changeColors(color), this feature makes all the suqres turn the same color f the clickedColor is the right choice. pickColor is randomised with math.random --> which selects a value btw 0-1 math.random * color.length --> 0-1 * lenghth of color array.
+[0-5] math.floor to round off and make it a whole number.